ankitkpandey1/aetherless/CONTRIBUTING.md

 # Contributing to Aetherless

-Thank you for your interest in contributing to Aetherless!
 This document provides guidelines and information for contributors.

 ## Code of Conduct